Jamaat Ali Shah: Recognition

 He received award from the Sultan of Ottoman Turkey for his assistance to the people of Medina during a drought and the title "Abu'l Arab" was bestowed upon him.
 He was authorized to accept Murids into many Sufi orders but he worked in Naqshbandi order of Sufism and It is estimated that he had over 1 million Murids (disciples) worldwide.
 Sayyid Afdal Husayn Shah is the successor in Jamaat Ali's lineage and serves on Naqshbandiya Foundation for Islamic Education's Advisory Council.

 Muhammad Ali Jinnah stated that: It is my firm belief that Pakistan will definitely come into being, because Ameer-e-Millat (Jamaat Ali Shah) has assured me that this will certainly happen.
 I have absolutely no doubt that Ameer-e-Millat’s words will come true with the grace of Almighty Allah.Allama Iqbal paid his tribute in his words:Obeisance and paying homage to Hazrat Ameer-e-Millat is a sure token of good fortune.In his collection of poetry, “Zarb-e-Kaleem,” Allama Iqbal has composed the following stanza, entitled “Mard-e-buzurg”: Just like the candle burning at a gathering, he is distinctive but at the same time everybody’s companion.
 He resembles the morning sun in spreading splendour of inspiration.

 Legacy

-His son Pir Syed Munawar Hussain Shah Jamaati is manager of his Dargah and Sajjad Nasheen of Astana-i-Alia Alipur Sayyedan.
+His grandson Pir Syed Munawar Hussain Shah Jamaati is manager of his Dargah and Sajjad Nasheen of Astana-i-Alia Alipur Sayyedan.
 The death anniversary of Syed Jamaat Ali Shah is observed regularly in Pakistan and in the United Kingdom.